mechacinnamon/scammerbuffer/all_collections/_posts/2025-04-18-how-i-lost-3000-to-dropshipping-scammers.md

 I want to discuss briefly how the scam takes place and then i will go into detail.

-So the scammers i dealt with are just <b>dropshipping scammers</b> in this article but i will discuss other scammers and i recently talked with some girls on instagram and i think it's another type of scam i will discuss in my second article because it affects pretty much boys and i am safe maybe just because i saw a certain video on Youtube from someone who fell to this scam otherwise i think i would've fell for another scam!
+So the scammers i dealt with are just <b>dropshipping scammers</b> in this article but i will discuss other scammers to fight scamming on this website.
+I recently talked with some girls on instagram and i think it's another type of scam i will discuss in another article because it affects pretty much boys and i am safe maybe just because i saw a certain video on Youtube from someone who fell to this scam otherwise i think i would've fell for another scam!

 The scammers are pretty much very prone to talking to you first in the discord servers, and i also have a theory that they are all kind of stupid in a way.
 Every scammers it's like a bit stupid because they do some actions that reveal them it's just that if you are helpless, alone, fragile and emotional like i was, you can still fall for some scams!